Hydra: Resilient and Highly Available Remote Memory: Implementation

 \section{Implementation}

 is implemented as a loadable kernel module for Linux kernel 4.11 or later.
-Kernel-level implementation facilitates its deployment as an underlying block device for different memory disaggregation systems \cite{remote-regions, infiniswap, legoos}.
-We integrated {\name} with two memory disaggregation systems: {\is}, a disaggregated virtual memory manager (VMM) and Remote Regions, a disaggregated virtual file system (VFS).
+Kernel-level implementation facilitates its deployment as an underlying block device for different remote-memory systems \cite{remote-regions, infiniswap, legoos}.
+We integrated {\name} with two remote-memory systems: {\is}, a disaggregated VMM and Remote Regions, a disaggregated VFS.
 All I/O operations (\eg, slab mapping, memory registration, RDMA posting/polling, erasure coding) are independent across threads and processed without synchronization.
-All RDMA operations use reliable connection and one-sided RDMA verbs (RDMA WRITE/READ).
+All RDMA operations use RC and one-sided RDMA verbs (RDMA WRITE/READ).
 Each {\host} maintains one connection for each active remote machine.
 For erasure coding, we use x86 AVX instructions and the ISA library \cite{isa} that achieves over 4 GB/s encoding throughput per core for (8+2) configuration in our evaluation platform.

-{\name} {\daemon} is implemented as a user-space program.
-It uses RDMA SEND/RECV operations for all control messages.
+{\daemon} is implemented as a user-space program.
+It uses RDMA SEND/RECV for all control messages.